 Carving and pumping

-As I mentioned, surf skateboards are designed for carving tight turns and pumping.
+As I mentioned, surf skateboards are designed for carving tight turns and pumping – they’re often referred to as carver boards.
 The swiveling front truck allows you to carve really tight turns with an extremely short turning radius compared to regular longboards.
 This lets you easily turn tight corners and slalom around obstacles.

 This clearly shows how powerful these trucks are for generating speed purely based on body motion.

 The typical stance on a surf skateboard is similar to that on a surfboard, i.e. your feet about shoulder-width apart, with your front foot slightly behind the front truck and your back foot right on top of the rear truck.

 In most cases your feet lie perpendicular to the deck, although this depends on the type of surf skate you’re riding : some designs revolve around toe-heel shifting to get the board moving, while others involve more of a full-body motion – in this case, angling your front foot slightly can help you get the right motion.

 More about this in the section on surf skate models.

 The maneuvers surf skateboards are designed for are different from classic longboarding – e.g. cross stepping, nose riding, kickflips, shuvits … Surf skate riding emulates surfing, so a lot of the techniques you use are surfing based.

 You can of course ride a surf skateboard like you do a regular longboard, but there are a couple of things to be aware of :